sairashwant/MaxAttendance/README.md

-# Face Detection and Recognition
+# MaxAttendance

-This project implements a face detection and recognition system using YOLO (You Only Look Once) for Face detection and a FaceNet and SVM (Support Vector Machine) model for face recognition.
-The application is built using Streamlit for a user-friendly web interface.
-The models were trained using custom dataset.
+This project implements an attendance system with a face detection and recognition system using YOLO (You Only Look Once) for Face detection and a FaceNet and SVM (Support Vector Machine) model for face recognition.
+The application is built using Streamlit to create a user-friendly web interface.
+The models were trained using a custom dataset.

 ## Table of Contents